 Limits to Arbitrage.
-Shleifer and Vishny (1997)'s limits to arbitrage argument can be seen in the same vein.
-In Shleifer and Vishny (1997) fund managers decide how aggressively to exploit an arbitrage opportunity (instead of investing in a real project).
-They are concerned that the mispricing could widen in the interim period before the arbitrage finally pays off.
-If this happens, investors questions the fund manager's investment and withdraw funds.
-This forces the fund manager to unwind their position exactly when mispricing is largest and the aribtrage opportunity most profitable.
+The limits to arbitrage argument of Shleifer and Vishny (1997) can be seen in the same vein.
+They assume a setting where fund managers decide how aggressively to exploit an arbitrage opportunity (instead of investing in a real project).
+The fund managers are concerned that the mispricing could widen in the interim period before the arbitrage finally pays off.
+If this happens, investors question the fund manager's investment and withdraw funds.
+This forces the fund manager to unwind their position exactly when mispricing is largest and the arbitrage opportunity most profitable.
 Note that, while in Holmström and Tirole (1998) the additional cash flow needs in the interim period are exogenously specified, in Shleifer and Vishny (1997) they arise due to fund outflows which occur exactly when the arbitrage opportunity becomes most profitable.
 Fund managers knowing that they might suffer fund outflows in this case limit their ex-ante arbitrage activity and keep a sufficient amount of liquid assets on the side-line.

 Preference Shocks.
-In the Bewley-Aiyagari economy risk averse households faced uninsurable endowment shocks and in Holmstroem-Tirole corporate firms face some random additional cash need in the interim period and in Sheifer-Vishny focus on fund managers.
-In this subsection we focus on models in which banks face potential "liquidity shocks".
+In the Bewley-Aiyagari economy risk averse households face uninsurable endowment shocks and in Holmström-Tirole corporate firms face some random additional cash need in the interim period.
+In this subsection we focus on models in which banks face potential "liquidity shocks."
 All these models have in common that households/firms/financial institutions have a desire to hold liquid asset in order to take precaution against adverse events.
 As a consequence, illiquid assets pay a higher return in equilibrium.